last updated 5 February 2012

 Original Register

-for the second time - Indiana Laura Shaw, in Quilon Madras, as reported in Vol 14 of the Asiatic journal.
+for the second time - Indiana Laura Shaw (of Madras), who had been a witness at his first wedding two years' earlier.
+The wedding was in Quilon, Madras, as reported in Vol 14 of the Asiatic journal.

-One of the witnesses at the wedding is Margaret Shaw - either Indiana's mother or sister.
-Indiana (named "Laura" in the birth registers) is Adrian's 4xgreat grandmother.
+Just two witnesses this time - R.McNicoll and Margaret Shaw - either Indiana's mother or sister.
+Indiana (sometimes named "Laura" in the birth registers) is to be Adrian's 4xgreat grandmother.

 1823 Lieut Locke as an officer in the